-they are also initialized the other 2 projects SoapSdmx and RESTSdmx.
+the other two projects SoapSdmx and RESTSdmx are also initialized.

 SOAPSdmx

-This project was created as a simple library of classes, will be loaded as a WCF Web Service.
+This project was created as a simple library of classes, it will be loaded as a WCF Web Service.

-As with all webservice consists of interfaces (ServiceContract) that define the entry point used then the class that extends the same interface that serves as the main class of service (ServiceBehavior)
+Like all the webservices, it's composed by interfaces (ServiceContract) that define the entry point that will be used by a class.
+This class extends the same interface that will serve as the main class of service (ServiceBehavior)

 In this project there are two interfaces